suryapandiyan/surveyapp/README.md

- ............Build a simple stateless microservice with few API endpoints..........
+                                                        Build a simple stateless microservice with few API endpoints

  ● Authentication endpoint

  ● REST API endpoints for a survey app

 To build a simple stateless microservice with Node.js, we'll create a microservice that includes